-People from all over the world flock to the state of Florida to experience the magic of Walt Disney World or to party in Miami.
+People from all over the world flock to the state of Florida to experience the magic of Walt Disney World in Orlando or to party in Miami’s South Beach.
 And many don’t realize that Florida also boasts 3 beautiful National Parks, over 1,300 miles of coastline, and dozens of protected wildlife preserves making it a paradise for visitors who want to experience nature.

 We have compiled the top 55 places to visit in Florida based on our experience and the experiences of some of our favorite travel bloggers.
 Whether you’re looking to surf in Jacksonville, kayak through the Everglades, or scuba dive in the Florida Keys, there are adventures to be had in every corner of the sunshine state.